bluMATRIKZ/nthinkfan/README.md

 sudo
 ````

-To install run:
+To install, run:
 ````
 make
 ````

-To remove run:
+To remove, run:
 ````
 make remove
 ````